kilianglas/algorand-starter-kit/contracts/README.md

 pip install -r requirements.txt
 ```
 ### Setup Sandbox
-The next thing we need is the Algorand sanbox.
-Clone the sanbox repository:
+Clone the sandbox repository:
 ```bash
 git clone https://github.com/algorand/sandbox.git
 ```
-Next we need to make the examples in this directory available to the sanbox docker container.
+Next we need to make the examples in this directory available to the sandbox docker container.
-To do so, we need to add a volume to the docker-compose.yml located at the root of the *sanbox repo*.
+To do so, we need to add a volume to the docker-compose.yml located at the root of the *sandbox repo*.
 The volume has to be added to the *algod* service, e.g. below the ports section:

 ``` yaml